AdminWeb/ZF2AWSAdapter/readme.md

 ZF2 AWS Adapter
 ===============

-This is an AWS SDK PHP Adapter to Zend Framework 2
+This is an AWS SDK PHP Adapter to Zend Framework 2.

+Now, only Ses service is supported

 Requirements:
 - php >= 5.5